Comparing Left and Right Quotient Sets in Groups: Left vs. Right Quotient Sets

-\ \\ \begin{lemma} Let $G$ be a group with $A \subset G$ and $|A| = 4$.
-If $G$ does not have an element of order 2 and the largest possible clique in \(D_A\) is $K_4$, the number of connected components in $D_A$ is equal to the number of connected components in $D_{A^{-1}}$. \end{lemma}
+\begin{lemma} Let $G$ be a group with $A \subseteq G$ and $|A| = 4$.
+If $G$ does not have an element of order 2, then the number of connected components in $D_A$ is equal to the number of connected components in $D_{A^{-1}}$. \end{lemma}